leobeeson/search-intent/README.md

 ## Improvements

+* Create a single CLI mode for end-to-end model evaluation, e.g. `python3 main.py -e2e evaluate`, that takes care of splitting, augmenting (could be optional), transforming, and evaluating.
 * Stream data instead of holding it in memory, so we can scale training and prediction to millions of search queries.
   * HuggingFace's `DatasetDict` class works with `Arrow` format and use data streaming.
   * But upstream we're reading and writing whole csv files; this can be improved.